 Fred is 55 and has been claiming Incapacity Benefit for many years.
 He has not been selected for the transfer to ESA process, therefore he has remained on Incapacity Benefit.
 He also receives the high rate mobility component of DLA, partial Housing Benefit and Council Tax Support.

 Fred needs to move to more suitable rented accommodation due to his mobility problems.
-His new flat is in a different local authority area, which comes under the Full / Digital UC Service, therefore he will need to make a claim for UC for help towards his rent, instead of HB.
+His new flat is in a different local authority area, therefore he will need to make a claim for UC for help towards his rent, instead of HB.

 Fred moves in on 6th August and makes a claim for UC the same day.